 Upcoming Parent/Child Dedication

 Parent/Child Dedication ceremonies are hosted twice each year at all Eagle Brook locations, following one of our regular weekend services.
-Family and friends are encouraged to attend—we recommend inviting those who you want to have an influence in your child’s life, to give them an opportunity to dedicate your child alongside you.
+Family and friends are encouraged to attend—we recommend inviting those who you want to have as an influence in your child’s life, to give them an opportunity to dedicate your child alongside you.

 We are so thankful that your family wants to partner with Eagle Brook in raising your child, and we can’t wait to see you at Parent/Child Dedication!